Gillette

 We are always looking for people to help us work at our stand during events at Gillette Stadium, including Patriots and Revolution games, concerts, and more!

-Every student who is in our program benefits from the volunteer hours worked at Gillette Stadium.
-With an annual budget of approx. $100,000 across all of our programs, Gillette is THE SINGLE BIGGEST fundraiser available to our families and students, earning the DSMA $35,000 every year on average, and in 2021/2022 brought in $50,000 for our programs!
+Every group and student in our music program benefits from the volunteer hours worked at Gillette Stadium.
+With an annual budget of approx. $125,000 across all of our programs, Gillette is THE SINGLE BIGGEST fundraiser available to our families and students, earning the DSMA $35,000 every year on average, and in 2022/2023 brought in over $50,000 for our programs!

 Did you know…?

-- Each volunteer earns $25 towards their student’s trip assessment, and every fifth shift you work you earn $50
+• Each volunteer earns $50, which can be used towards their student’s trip assessment, and every fifth shift you work you earn $75

-- Gillette funds pay for our trucks that move equipment to every show, props, flags, costumes, music performance rights, and stipends for drill/music staff
+• Gillette funds pay for our trucks that move equipment to shows, props, flags, costumes, music performance rights, and stipends for drill/music staff

-This is a great way to earn some of your assessment money for the fall and indoor seasons.
+This is a great way to earn some of your assessment money which will help reduce your costs for the trips many of our programs make throughout the year.
 You can invite other family members and friends to volunteer as well – the more volunteers you bring, the more you earn towards your assessment.

 Make a fun day of it while earning money for your students and for the Dartmouth music program.
 Our kids put in countless hours practicing and learning their performances, and volunteering a few shifts every year is the least we can do to help support them.